RoshanLKini/aems-grafana-automation/README.md

 - No PostgreSQL datasource found in Grafana
 - Dashboard template files are missing

-Each error provides specific guidance on how to fix the issue.

-## Troubleshooting

-### Connection Failed

-Problem: ERROR: Cannot connect to Grafana

-Solution:
-1. Verify Grafana URL is correct in `config.ini`
-2. Check username and password are valid
-3. Ensure Grafana server is running and accessible
-4. Check network connectivity

-### No PostgreSQL Datasource

-Problem: ERROR: No PostgreSQL datasource available

-Solution:
-1. Log in to Grafana
-2. Go to Configuration → Data Sources
-3. Add a PostgreSQL datasource
-4. Configure connection to your database
-5. Re-run the script

-### SSL Certificate Errors

-Problem: SSL verification errors with self-signed certificates

-Solution:
-Set verify_ssl = false in the [grafana] section of config.ini

-### Device Point Warnings

-Problem: WARNING: Points in dashboard not in device_mapping

-Solution:
-Add the missing points to the `[device_mapping]` section in `config.ini`

-## Security Considerations

-- Store config.ini securely (contains passwords)
-- Add config.ini to .gitignore to avoid committing credentials
-- Use environment variables for sensitive data in production
-- Enable SSL verification (verify_ssl = true) when using valid certificates
-- Use service accounts with minimal required permissions

 ## Topic Structure

 The script expects PostgreSQL topics in the format: